starintheuniverse/hpdbscan/README.md

 mkdir build && cd build && cmake .. && make
 ```

+If you need python3, set `-DPYTHON_EXECUTABLE="path/to/python3"` as an option to cmake above.

 The provided CMake script checks, but does not install, all of the necessary dependencies listed above.
 If no MPI installation is present on the system, an OpenMP-only (i.e. thread-based) version is built.

 ## Usage